 There are currently three sets of documents which serve as sources for labeling requirements in Venezuela.
-These are the General Food Norm (Reglamento General de Alimentos), the Sanitary Defense Law, and Venezuelan Commission for Industrial Norms (COVENIN).
+These are: the General Food Norm, the Law for the Defense of People in the Access for Goods and Services, and the General Standards for Labeling of Canned Foods (Venezuelan Commission for Industrial Norms, COVENIN No. 2952:2001).
 Beverage alcohol products must be registered with the Ministry of Health.

-The Ministry of Health oversees processed food labeling in Venezuela.
+The Ministry of Health or MINSALUD oversees processed food labeling in Venezuela.
 Labeling is mandatory for domestically produced and imported food products.
-The MH's authorities may require the elimination or modification of any paragraph or phrase concerning a particular product, as well as recommending the addition of any paragraph or phrase they deem necessary.
+Ministry of Health authorities may require the elimination or modification of any paragraph or phrase concerning a particular product, as well as recommending the addition of any paragraph or phrase they deem necessary.
 Post provides an informal summary of the relevant information below.
-For greater detail, please refer to GAIN VE8089.